Path-of-Terraria/wiki-content/home.md

   - [Leaderboards](/Leaderboards)
   - Player-to-player trading via an in-game **Trade UI** and the official website
   - A **global chat** to communicate to other players also connected to the mod.

+### `Housing API`
+- A requirement of the Core Mod.
+- This mod is used to enable some of our custom housing functionality such as building a Tavern in the overworld.

 ---